bettingmightbefun/NBA-FantasyBets/README.md

 3. **API Rate Limiting**
    - The free tier of The Odds API has a limit of 500 requests per month
    - Consider upgrading if you need more requests

+4. **Betslip Calculation Issues**
+   - If the TO WIN amount seems incorrect, refresh the page and try again
+   - Ensure you're entering a valid number in the wager field

 ## Contributing